OpenSourceEcon/CPS_hrs_age/README.md

 Note that the CPS basic household survey data include a variable `PEHRUSLT` that is the sum of `PEHRUSL1` and `PEHRUSL2`.
 However, the variable `PEHRUSLT` excludes information when `PEHRFTPT=1` and either `PEHRUSL1` or `PEHRUSL2` equals -1 or -4.
 For this reason, we construct our own measure of usual weekly hours by age.

-The following table describes our heuristic for computing total usual weekly hours.
+The following table describes our heuristic for computing total usual weekly hours `TotWklyHours`.

 | `PEHRUSL1` | `PEHRUSL2` | `PEHRFTPT` | `TotWklyHours` |
 |:----------:|:----------:|:----------:| --------------:|